abarker/pytest-helper/doc/sphinx_docs/index.rst

 Examples
 ========

-Below are examples of using the pytest-helper functions in different cases.
+The :ref:`Introduction` gives an example of a self-testing module, which contains both the code to be tested as well as pytest test functions for that code.
+Below are some examples of using the pytest-helper functions in other common cases.

 Whenever `script_run` is called from a module to run tests it is best to call it from the beginning of the file, especially for files inside packages which